 Heat also travels as invisible waves, similar to the warmth you feel from the sun.
 In summer, this unwanted solar heat radiates in, making your air conditioner struggle.
 In the winter, your home’s precious warmth radiates right out.
 Older windows offer almost no defense against this constant exchange, acting more like a thin t-shirt than the winter coat your home really needs.

 If an old, single-pane window is like wearing a thin t-shirt in the winter, then modern energy-efficient windows are the high-tech winter coat your home deserves.
-The most fundamental upgrade is moving to double-pane construction.
+The most fundamental upgrade is moving to a double paned window.
 Instead of a single sheet of glass, these windows use two panes separated by a sealed space.
 This small change makes a world of difference.

 That sealed space between the glass is the secret weapon.
 It’s typically filled with air or an inert gas (like argon) that acts as an insulating barrier, think of the empty space in a coffee thermos that keeps your drink hot.
 This gap dramatically slows the transfer of heat, preventing your expensive warmth from escaping in the winter and blocking unwanted outdoor heat in the summer.